zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     ![](images/sign-out-success.png " ")

-9. This will take you to the APEX sign-in page.
+9. this will take you to the APEX development workspace sign-in page.
 Use the information you just used to create the new account above to log in.

     ![](images/new-account-log-in.png " ")